clayne/hacktical-c/task/README.md

   } while (0)
 ```

-The reason this works as well as it does is because C allows `case` to appear at any nesting level within a `switch`.
-The discovery of this feature is often credited to a guy named [Tom Duff](https://en.wikipedia.org/wiki/Duff%27s_device).
+The reason this works as well as it does is because C allows `case` to appear at any nesting level within a `switch`; the discovery of this feature is often credited to [Tom Duff](https://en.wikipedia.org/wiki/Duff%27s_device).

 ### Limitations
 Since we're skipping around inside the task's function body, any local variables that span calls to `hc_task_yield()` need to be placed inside `struct my_task`.